last9/events-nodejs-examples/README.md

 # Last9 Events Logger for Node.js

-This project demonstrates how to send JSON logs to Last9 using OpenTelemetry OTLP HTTP exporter.
+This project demonstrates how to send JSON events to Last9 using the OpenTelemetry OTLP HTTP exporter.

 ## Setup